bluegenes/2022-paper-protein-kmers/manuscript.md

 For both 6-frame translation and metagenome breakdown comparisons, the most informative containment value will be relative to the smaller set of k-mers (typically reference proteomes), rather than relative to all metagenome k-mers or all 6-frame translated genome or metagenome k-mers.
 As such, we have implemented "maximum containment," a shorthand method to always select the greater of the two containment values for AAI estimation.
 Maximum containment method may also provide advantages for genomes with potential contamination, as containment will always be relative to the smaller, and presumably less contaminated, genome.
 However, highly incomplete genomes may overestimate AAI with this method, so we suggest using containment relative to the more trusted sample if known, or using average containment AAI or jaccard AAI when comparing two genomes of approximately equal quality.

-**While eukaryotic datasets are out of scope of this paper, these methods should work fine -- discuss or do some analyses!**
+**While eukaryotic datasets are out of scope of this paper, these methods should work fine (except repeats/indels) -- discuss a bit and/or do some analyses**

 For the 6-frame translated comparisons, only ~1/6th of the k-mers generated by 6-frame translation will belong to true ORFs.